hiddentao/geth-private/README.md

 Options:
-  --balance       Auto-mine until this initial Ether balance is achieved (default: 0) --Auto-mine     Auto-mine indefinitely (overrides --balance option) --gethPath      Path to geth executable to use instead of default --genesisBlock  Genesis block overrides as a JSON string -h, --help      Show help                                                [boolean]
+  --balance       Auto-mine until this initial Ether balance is achieved (default: 0) --autoMine     Auto-mine indefinitely (overrides --balance option) --gethPath      Path to geth executable to use instead of default --genesisBlock  Genesis block overrides as a JSON string -h, --help      Show help                                                [boolean]